jamiebutterworth2016/machine-learning/practical/pre-model-algorithms.md

 ```

 ### Initial plot
-A plot to show the dataset before applying clusters.\
+Create a plot to view the data before applying clusters.\
 This is a 2D plot with annotated data points.\
 The table has three columns:
 - one string column for the annotations